telhawk-systems/telhawk-proxy/js/README.md

 * Lightweight bundling for <script> drop-in (5–8 KB gzipped)

-*  Optional “strict privacy” mode (drop IP, obey DNT fully)

 * Demo dashboard with real detector scores

 ### ⚠️ Note
 This repo is **educational & security-focused**.
-Collected signals are coarse, non-invasive, and only used for **fraud/bot defense**.
+Collected signals are used for **fraud/bot defense** and threat detection.
+DNT/GPC signals are collected for analysis but not honored - this is security tooling, not advertising.